 We offer evidence-based treatment for addiction to street and recreational drugs, including heroin, cocaine, methamphetamine, marijuana and inhalants.
 Upon arrival, you’ll be evaluated by a multidisciplinary team that will create a customized treatment plan designed to address withdrawal and any other medical issues that you might have.
-You’ll be assigned a master’s level therapist who will focuses on issues fueling your addiction and will help you develop emotional tools and resources to enter into a life of sobriety.
+You’ll be assigned a primary therapist who will focuses on issues fueling your addiction and will help you develop emotional tools and resources to enter into a life of sobriety.
 Treatment includes:

-- Counseling sessions with a master’s level therapist
+- Counseling sessions with a licensed, specially trained therapist

 - Intensive case management